UP CM terms rising population 'hurdle in development', unveils policy to stabilise it | Politics

 The Uttar Pradesh Population Policy 2021-2030, unveiled on the occasion of World Population Day, also aims at bringing down the gross fertility rate among women to 2.1 by 2026 and to 1.9 by 2030.

 Unveiling the population policy on Sunday, Adityanath said, ''Across the world, concerns have been raised from time to time about increasing population being a hurdle in development.
-Discussions on it have been going on for the four decades.'' ''The countries and states which have made efforts in this direction have seen positive results.
-However, more efforts are needed,'' he said, adding the Uttar Pradesh government was implementing this policy keeping in mind all sections of the society.
+Discussions on it have been going on for the past four decades.'' ''The countries and states which have made efforts in this direction have seen positive results.
+However, more efforts are needed,'' he said.

 Besides seeking to achieve population stabilisation and reduce preventable maternal and infant deaths, the UP Population Policy also aims at preventing the death of children under the age of 5 years and improving their nutritional condition.